patbarron/pdp-6/design-notes.md

 ### Data Control [DC] (type 136) - device number 200

+I'll be honest about this one ...
+I truly don't know right now what this even does.
+But, I understand that I need it, so I'll figure it out...

 ### Microtape [UTC,UTS] (type 551) - device number 210, 214

+### Some kind of disk (not exactly sure what type the PDP-6 monitor can deal with best)

 ### More will go here soon